MEMORIAL PARK GOLF COURSE

 Welcome to the loudest hole in Texas.
 Don't let the distance fool you.
 This short Par 3 has a difficult green to land on with not much area for a safe miss.
 With a false front on the right side, a creek short and left, and a very narrow green, this exciting hole will be a challenge for pros and amateurs alike.

 HOLE 16 - PAR 5 - 576 YARDS

 This long Par 5 is difficult to go for in two, but not impossible.
 With a long drive off the tee, the fairway has a downslope that players use to their advantage.
 But if the ball goes too far left, it can end up in the thick trees forcing a lay up.
 The green is protected by water on three of its four sides, and not much room behind for a bail out shot.

 HOLE 17 - PAR 4 - 382 YARDS

 One of the more unique looking holes out at Memorial Park Golf Course, the 17th hole is a short Par 4 that requires two precise shots to hit the green in regulation.
-From the back tees, the fair takes on an "S" like shape around the retention pond while the green juts out into the water for a tough second shot.
+From the back tees, the fairway takes on an "S" like shape around the retention pond while the green juts out into the water for a tough second shot.

 HOLE 18 - PAR 4 - 503 YARDS